Going for Gold – Brisbane’s Run Up to the Olympics

 BG&E has contributed/is contributing to several key projects in SEQ, including:

-[1]KPMG – Report Examining the Preliminary Economic, Social and Environment Analysis Of The Games, 2020.
+[1] KPMG – Report Examining the Preliminary Economic, Social and Environmental Analysis Of The Games, 2020.